 The Challenge Of Identifying WordPress End Users & Their Needs

-The first step to addressing the challenges of educating, teaching, and training people about WordPress is to work out who needs to learn what about WordPress.
+The first step to addressing the challenges of educating, teaching, and training people about WordPress is to work out who needs to learn what.

-For simplicity’s sake, let’s divide our audience into two main groups:
+For the sake of keeping things simple, let’s divide our audience of WordPress users into two main groups:

-The WordPress Economy is made up of both technically ‘inclined’ and technically ‘declined’ users.
+The WordPress Economy is made up of both technically ‘inclined’ and technically ‘declined’ people.

 Technically inclined people typically don’t mind spending time learning how things work.
-They are often autodidactic (self-teaching) and can easily learn WordPress using free resources like the WordPress Codex, searching online for answers, going through tutorials posted by other WordPress users, and by participating in forums, user groups, online discussions, WordPress meets, etc.
+They also tend to be autodidactic (self-taught) and can easily learn WordPress using free resources like the WordPress Codex, searching online for answers, going through tutorials posted by other WordPress users, and by participating in forums, user groups, online discussions, WordPress meets, etc.

-Technically declined people, on the other hand, want websites they can manage themselves. but are averse to learning ‘technical’ stuff.
-They don’t want to learn how to edit code, install scripts, learn web programming languages, etc. They just want results from their websites.
+Technically declined people, on the other hand, want websites they can be in control of and manage themselves, but most are averse to learning ‘technical’ stuff.
+They don’t want to learn how to edit code, learn web languages, etc. They just want to get better results online with their websites.

 As we explain in our guide on how to effectively train and empower new WordPress users, technically declined users don’t want to learn how a fishing rod works, they just want to “catch fish.”

-As a general statement, then, we could say that technically inclined people like website developers provide web services to technically declined people like most typical end users and this creates an interdependency between the two.
+As a general statement, then, technically inclined people (e.g. website developers) provide web services to technically declined people (e.g. small businesses).
+This creates an interdependency.

 (Technically inclined and technically declined users … one of those “circle of life” things!)